BellaMrx/CSS_Guide_Part_2/README.md

  Detailed guide about CSS (all basics for CSS).

- Part 2 contains : The box model of CSS and CSS positioning.
+ Part 2 contains : The box model of CSS and CSS positioning (Flexbox).

  The code examples in the guide can be found in the listed folders.